I-2-4-15.Hearing Request Not Timely Filed

 2. Insufficient Evidence to Determine Good Cause

-If the ALJ finds that there is insufficient evidence or information to determine whether the claimant had good cause for untimely filing (e.g., the Field Office (FO) did not develop good cause), the ALJ may develop the necessary evidence or information to make a determination (See I-2-0-60 C., Development Procedures for Determining Good Cause.) or elect to obtain evidence on the issue of “good cause” for untimely filing at a hearing.
-All documents used to make the good cause determination should be incorporated into the claim file as exhibits to document the date the request was mailed.
-This documentation includes retaining the envelope used by the claimant or his/her representative to mail the RH to Social Security, if it is available.
+If the ALJ finds that there is insufficient evidence or information to determine whether the claimant had good cause for untimely filing (e.g., the field office (FO) did not develop good cause), the ALJ may develop the necessary evidence or information to make a determination (see HALLEX I-2-0-60 C, Develop Good Cause.) or elect to obtain evidence on the issue of “good cause” for untimely filing at a hearing.
+All documents used to make the good cause determination must be incorporated into the claim file as exhibits to document the date the request was mailed.
+This documentation includes retaining the envelope used by the claimant or his or her representative to mail the RH, if it is available.

 3. Good Cause Not Shown